 Please see the Fund Factsheet for the Eligibility Criteria and the process.

-The project costs and necessary permissions will be checked by independent verifiers, Locality.
+The project costs and necessary permissions will be verified.
 This involves checking quotes for all the major items and if you have land owner permission for your project.

 Once verified you can set your campaign dates.
-Run your crowdfunding campaign between late September and December.
-Start by getting lots of small pledges from the community to show local support for your project.
-This will help unlock bigger pledges.
+The Spacehive team are on hand to help you plan a brilliant campaign (top tip: the average campaign on Spacehive lasts 10 weeks - this keeps momentum high!).
+Be sure to get started as soon as possible, and by getting lots of small pledges from the community to show local support for your project.

 We can offer support with Administrative Help, Budgeting, Business Advice, Business Plans, Campaigning, Copywriting, Event Management, Financial Advice, Fundraising Advice, Legal Advice, Mentoring, Negotiation, Planning, Project Management, Strategy, Team Management, Training, Web Development, Capacity Building, Governance & Charity Legals